Seattle Spartans

-The Seattle Spartans is a Women's Football Alliance team based in Everett, Washington.
+The Seattle Spartans are a Women's Football Alliance team based in Everett, Washington.
 The team was founded in 2012 and originally named Everett Reign.
 They play at Everett Memorial Stadium.

 History

 Everett Reign was founded in 2012 by Billy Russo, and he served as its head coach.
 In 2018, Russo sold the team to player Nicole Pelham.
 The team was renamed to the Seattle Spartans.

-Season-By-Season
+Season-by-season

 2013

 In the teams's first season they went 3–5.
 They also had 2 players (Joleen Sims and Jordan Rice) selected as first team All-American and 1 player (LeAnn Layman) selected as second team All-American to play in the All-Star game.